-On July 21, 2020, we entered into an operating lease agreement for 20,752 square feet of office, lab and animal care facility space located in Boston, Massachusetts for our new corporate headquarters.
-The commencement date of the lease was February 19, 2021 and the lease term is 63 months.
-The lease provides a three-month free rent period, which commenced on February 19, 2021.
-The base rent is \$145 thousand a month and escalates by 3% annually and total lease payments for the term of the lease are \$9.3 million.
-We enter into contracts in the normal course of business with CROs and CMOs for clinical trials, preclinical research studies and testing, manufacturing, as well as contracts for other services and products for operating purposes.
-These contracts do not contain any minimum purchase commitments and are cancelable by us upon prior notice of 30 days and, as a result, are not included in the table of contractual obligations above.
-Payments due upon cancelation of such contracts consist only of payments for services provided and expenses incurred up to the date of cancelation.
+We have a non-cancelable operating lease agreement for our office, lab and animal care facility space in our Boston, Massachusetts corporate headquarters.
+We expect lease payments under this commitment to total \$1.8 million in 2022 and increase annually through the lease expiration in 2026.
+Our total future minimum lease payments for each of the next five years and in total are included in Note 14 in our Annual Report on Form 10-K that was filed with the SEC on March 17, 2022.

+We enter into contracts in the normal course of business with CROs and CMOs for clinical trials, preclinical research studies and testing, manufacturing and other services and products for operating purposes.
+These contracts do not contain any minimum purchase commitments and are cancelable by us upon prior notice of 30 days.
+Payments due upon cancelation consist only of payments for services provided and expenses incurred up to the date of cancelation.

-We may incur potential contingent payments upon our achievement of clinical, regulatory and commercial milestones, as applicable, or that we may be required to make royalty payments under license agreements we have entered into with various entities pursuant to which we have in-licensed certain intellectual property such as our patent license agreement with the University and our license agreement with AskAt, Inc. Due to the uncertainty of the achievement and timing of the events requiring payment under these agreements, the amounts to be paid by us are not fixed or determinable at this time and have not been included in the table above.
+We may incur potential contingent payments upon our achievement of clinical, regulatory and commercial milestones, as applicable, or that we may be required to make royalty payments under license agreements we have entered into with various entities pursuant to which we have in-licensed certain intellectual property such as our patent license agreement with the University of Texas at Austin and our license agreement with AskAt, Inc. Due to the uncertainty of the achievement and timing of the events requiring payment under these agreements, the amounts to be paid by us are not fixed or determinable at this time and have not been included in the table above.